Cole-Codemann/SIMD-GPU-Core/README.md

-# Tri-Core GPGPU SoC With Microblaze-V Host
+# Tri-Core GPU SoC With Microblaze-V Host
 An educational custom 3-core parallel processor in SystemVerilog, controlled by MicroBlaze V host and placed on Kintex-7 board.

 ## Introduction